 The geocoding service is more likely to work for addresses in the more developed parts of the globe.
 For such areas including national zip/post codes in addresses will certainly help improve accuracy (or getting response at all).

-It is important to note that Tinderbox has no control over the results offered, it simply uses the result - if any - returned by Google's service.
-Thus Tinderbox must poll Google with $Address data but this doesn't guarantee $Latitude or $Longitude values or their accuracy.
+It is important to note that Tinderbox has no control over the results offered, it simply uses the result—if any—returned by Google's service.
+Thus Tinderbox must poll Google with $Address data but this does not guarantee $Latitude or $Longitude values or their accuracy.
+Google also rate limit geocoding accesses, normally suspending service access for a day or so if over-used.
+Thus this feature should not be relied on for bulk geocoding.